5stackgg/docs/install/tailscale.md

 # Tailscale Integration

 Tailscale is utilized for managing game server nodes in 5Stack.
 It provides a secure and reliable connection to facilitate on-demand servers for matches.
+The installation script will automatically install Tailscale and prompt for the required API keys.

 ## Tailscale Access Control Lists (ACLs)